edterbak/NodeRed_Heishamon_control/README.md

 [2023-01-09] v21.42 beta (experimental).
 Changes:
 - [Fix] Shutdown response now working (I think).
 - [NEW] added a button on the shutdown detection section.

+[2023-01-09] v21.43 beta (experimental).
+Changes:
+- [Changed] mqtt.block_mode defaulting to 1 after trigger mqtt.block_active
+- [Changed] when mqtt.block_mode IS defaulting to 1, push this state to GUI.

 >> This version has some changes which are quiet complex and fundamental.
 Testing is required.
 But do keep an eye on the performance. (dont want you to get cold) If issues come up, roll back to previous versoin. <<